Pencils on surfaces with normal crossings and the Kodaira dimension of $\overline{\mathcal{M}}_{g,n}$: Pointed curves in genus and

 Then, we can compute explicitly a pencil $\Gamma$ in $H^0(S_o,\varepsilon_{o,*}\mathcal{O}_{\widetilde{S}_o}(\widetilde{C}_o))$ where all curves are stable, and by the previous discussion this can be smoothed out to a pencil with property $(\star\star)$.
 To compute this pencil, we start with a general pencil $\Gamma_2 \subseteq |\mathcal{O}_{S_2}(C_2)\otimes \mathcal{I}_{Z_2,S_2}|$: we can check that the points of $Z_2$ are general in $S_2$ so that all curves in $\Gamma_2$ are at worst nodal with at most one node.
 Moreover, all the nodes are away from the curve $B$.
 Via Macaulay2 \cite{MacaulayCode} we can then compute a pencil $\Gamma_1 \subseteq |\mathcal{O}_{S_1}(C_1)\otimes \mathcal{I}_{Z_1,S_1}|$ whose restriction to $|\mathcal{O}_B(W)|$ coincides with that of $\Gamma_2$.
 This gives a pencil $\Gamma$ in $H^0(S_o,\varepsilon_{o,*}\mathcal{O}_{\widetilde{S}_o}(\widetilde{C}_o))$ and we can compute with Macaulay2 \cite{MacaulayCode} that all curves in $\Gamma_1$ are also at worst nodal and that the nodes are away from $B$.

 To conclude, we need to check the last condition of $(\star\star)$, namely that the pencil $\Gamma$ does not intersect the boundary divisor $\Delta_{1:\varnothing}$.
 First we observe that, since the pencil $\Gamma_2$ is general, every element there is either smooth or an union of two smooth components meeting at one node.
 Then we are going to prove that every curve in the pencil $\Gamma_1$ is irreducible and with at most one node.
 With the help of Macaulay2 \cite{MacaulayCode} we can prove that all the curves in the pencil $\Gamma_1$ have at most one node.
-Suppose that a curve in the pencil breaks as $C_1 \sim F+M$, where $F$ and $M$ are two smooth curves intersecting transversally at one point.
-By the Hodge index theorem we have that $(F^2)(M^2)\leq 1$: suppose first that both $F$ and $M$ have positive genus: then $(F^2)>0,(M^2)>0$ by adjunction, so that $(F^2)=(M^2)=1$.
-But then $(C_1^2)=4$ which is a contradiction.
-Then assume that $F$ is rational and $M$ has genus $6$.
-Then adjunction shows that $(M^2)\ge 10$ and that $(F^2)$ can be either $-1$ or $0$.
-If $(F^2)=-1$ then $F\sim \ell$, where $\ell$ is a line on the cubic surface $S_1$: all possible classes of these lines are known and one can easily check that $(F\cdot M)\neq 1$.
-If instead $(F^2)=0$ then $F\sim -K_{S_1}-\ell$ where $\ell$ is again a line and one can again check that $(F\cdot M)\neq 1$.\\
+Now we see from \cite{dR} that $C_1$ is very ample on $S_1$, and then \cite[Theorem A]{BL} shows that any curve in $\Gamma_1$ is 2-connected and in particular it is not the union of two components meeting at one node, thus every curve in $\Gamma_1$ is irreducible.

 The argument above shows that every curve in the resulting pencil $\Gamma$ on $S_1\cup S_2$ has one of the following \textit{dual graphs} (see \cite{ACG}):